History of Baku: Fall of Safavids and Baku Khanate

-Persia's forced ceding to the Russian Empire
+Russian Imperial era

 Tsar Alexander I set out to conquer Baku once again during the Russo-Persian War (1804-1813) during which Pavel Tsitsianov tried to capture Baku in January 1806.
 But aide-de-camp and cousin of Huseyngulu Khan suddenly shot Tsitsianov to death during the presentation of the city's keys to him.
 Left without a commander, the Russian Army left Baku and the occupation of Baku Khanate was delayed for a year.
-Baku was captured on October of the same year and eventually absorbed into the Russian Empire after formal ceding of the city amongst other integral territories in the North Caucasus and South Caucasus by Persia in the Treaty of Gulistan, in 1813.
+Baku was captured in October of the same year and eventually absorbed into the Russian Empire after the formal ceding of the city amongst other integral territories in the North Caucasus and South Caucasus by Persia in the Treaty of Gulistan, in 1813.
 However, it was not until the aftermath of the Russo-Persian War (1826-1828) and the Treaty of Turkmenchay that Baku came under nominal Russian rule, as the city was retaken by Persia during the war.

 When Baku was occupied by the Russian troops during the war of 1804–1813, nearly the entire population of some 8,000 people was ethnic Tat.

 Early period

 In 1809, at the time of the Russian conquest, the Muslim population grew to become 95% of the city's population.

 On 10 July 1840, the Russian Duma approved "The Principles of Ruling of the Transcaucasian Region", and Baku uyezd was turned into an administrative region of the Russian Empire.

 Fortstadt, a new suburb, grew from the dispersed buildings scattered within the city's fortifications.
 Medieval seaside fortifications were demolished in 1861 to allow for the creation of the port and a customs house in the quay.

-Baku became a center of the eponymous province after the devastating earthquake of 1859 in Shamakha.
+Baku became a centre of the eponymous province after the devastating earthquake of 1859 in Shamakha.
 The population of Baku Governorate began to increase steadily.
 It is recorded that the number of police stations increased.
 The first Baku stock exchange had ten brokers, all of Russian nationality.